rspamd/rspamd.com/doc/configuration/redis.md

 disabled_modules = ["ratelimit"];
 ~~~

-This configuration snippet denies `ratelimit` to use the common Redis configuration and this module will be disabled if Redis is not explicitly configured for this module (either in `redis -> ratelimit` section or in `ratelimit` section).
+This configuration snippet prevents the `ratelimit` module from using the common Redis configuration.
+If Redis is not explicitly configured for this module (either in the `redis` -> `ratelimit` section or in the `ratelimit` section), the module will be disabled.

 ## Available Redis options